Current Students

 Readmission

-Students who withdrew or were dropped from the program and wish to reapply can print the reapplication form, accessed by clicking on this link, or contact the program Office to request a copy.
+Students who withdrew or were dropped from the program can complete the online application for readmission.
 Readmitted students must satisfy the degree requirements in effect at the time of their readmission.
 There is no fee to reapply to CUNY BA, however students no longer matriculated in a CUNY college must reapply and pay the reapplication fee required by that college.

 16 Program Governance